 What is the Snowball Effect Debt Strategy?

-The snowball effect debt strategy, popularized by personal finance expert Dave Ramsey, involves paying off debts in order from smallest to largest while maintaining minimum payments on all other accounts.
+The snowball effect debt strategy involves paying off debts in order from smallest to largest while maintaining minimum payments on all other accounts.
 As you pay off each smaller debt successfully, you gain momentum and motivation to tackle larger ones â€“ just like a snowball rolling downhill.

 Benefits of Using the Snowball Method: